 In September 2020 the existing Federation between Rudham and Weasenham was expanded with the addition of a third academy, Brisley.
 The newly formed Federation became known as Hope Federation of Church of England Primary Academies.

-There are currently 78 children on roll (September 2021).
-Ms Ojelade is Head of School.
-The youngest children in Foundation Stage and Year 1 are currently taught by Miss Lavender in Tawny Owls Class.
-The Years 2 and 3 children are taught by Miss Ojelade & Mrs Clifton in Barn Owls Class.
-Year 4 are taught by Mr Parr in Snowy Owls Class with children in Years 5 & 6 taught by Mr Chapman in Eagle Owls Class.
+There are currently 74 children on roll (September 2023).
+The youngest children in Foundation Stage are currently taught by Miss Lavender in Tawny Owls Class.
+The Year 1 and 2 children are taught by Mrs Owen and Mrs Haddon in Barn Owls Class.
+Year 3 & 4 are taught by Mr Parr in Snowy Owls Class with children in Year 5 & 6 taught by Mr Chapman in Eagle Owls Class.